maureencarey/paradigm/README.md

 ### pipeline_auto_slurm_for_step2.sh

 This file generates the sbatch scripts for generating all reconstructions.
-Only the plasmodium recosntructions use orthology transformation.
+Only the plasmodium reconstructions use orthology transformation.

 ### pipeline_cleanup.sh